 The Archbishop of Canterbury, Justin Welby, has today offered...

-Welby said: "There has to be an agreement in which all accept the need to deliver the will of the people, which was expressed in the referendum.
-While also recognising that when it was expressed in such a close result there is a duty to build in compromise, an inevitability, albeit unwelcome to some.
+He added: "There has to be an agreement in which all accept the need to deliver 'the will of the people', which was expressed in the referendum, while also recognising that when it was expressed in such a close result there is a duty to build in compromise - an inevitability, albeit unwelcome to some.

-"If not there will by default be a no-deal Brexit.
-That outcome would be not only be a political and practical failure but a moral one, equally as serious as ignoring the result of the referendum entirely.
+"If not there will be, by default, a no-deal Brexit.
+That outcome would be not only a political and practical failure but a moral one equally as serious as ignoring the result of the referendum entirely."

 Mr Welby has also urged Remainers and Brexiteers to get together this weekend.